thebes2/RL/configs/README.md

   - `latent_dim`: dimension of the latent representation used in transition model
   - `_multistep`: number of steps to unroll transition model
   - `lambda`: weighting coefficient for SPR loss when training

+### Configs

+The default configuration is stored in `default.json`.
+Defining a parameter in a task-specific configuration file will override the default value.

+The default config creates a double DQN agent with dueling, Polyak updates for target network, and initializes the buffer with random episodes.